 The main purpose of dimenhydrinate is to treat motion sickness, but its popularity among teens grew once it was found out that exceeding the dose leads to a high.
 It does not seem like a drug with the potential for abuse.
 When used properly it provides relief, but it can be deadly when the prescribed dose is exceeded.

-While the drugs mentioned above are only a tip of the iceberg of medicines that can be sold over the counter, these are the most commonly abused.
+While the drugs mentioned above are only the tip of the iceberg of medicines that can be sold over the counter, these are the most commonly abused.
 If you or a loved one is abusing OTC medications, seeking help immediately can help reduce the long-term effects linked to over-the-counter drug addiction.

 In the earlier stages of OTC drug abuse, signs of use will not be as prevalent.
 But over time, as the dose increases to achieve their desired high, there will be a handful of erratic behaviors that can be attributed to using.
 If you suspect that a loved one is abusing OTC drugs, here are some warning signs to look for: